-Based on the review and discussions noted above and our independent auditors' report to the Audit Committee, the Audit Committee recommended to the Board of Directors that our audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2009.
+Based on the review and discussions noted above and our independent auditors' report to the Audit Committee, the Audit Committee has recommended to the Board of Directors that our audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011.

-Robert W. Tieken (Chairman) Harold R. Logan, Jr. John R. Miller Lynn A. Wentworth
+Robert W. Tieken (Chairman) John R. Miller Lynn A. Wentworth